 The Sleep Health Foundation Australia estimates that nearly 30%-40% of people living in Australia snore at night.
 Snoring is more common in men than women and usually worsens with age and obesity.
+Sometimes it can be a snoring and sore throat.
 There are no major risks with occasional snoring, however if you are a habitual snorer, it could be a sign of a more serious medical condition known as obstructive sleep apnoea.
 Loud snoring (100 decibels or more) can even create some serious relationship problems for you.
 Thankfully with recent advancements, there are a number of effective solutions that can help you overcome snoring.
 Let’s have a look at what snoring is, why do some people snore and how snoring affects your body and mind.

 What is Snoring?